deeplearning4j/deeplearning4j/troubleshootingneuralnets.md

 ## Learning Rate

 The learning rate is one of, if not the most important hyperparameter.
 If this is too large or too small, your network may learn very poorly, very slowly, or not at all.
 Typical values for the learning rate are in the range of 0.1 to 1e-6, though the optimal learning rate is usually data (and network architecture) specific.
+Some simple advice is to start by trying three different learning rates – 1e-1, 1e-3, and 1e-6 – to get a rough idea of what it should be, before further tuning this.
+Ideally, they run models with different learning rates simultaneously to save time.

 The usual approach to selecting an appropriate learning rate is to use [DL4J's visualization interface](http://deeplearning4j.org/visualization) to visualize the progress of training.
 You want to pay attention to both the loss over time, and the ratio of update magnitudes to parameter magnitudes (a ratio of approximately 1:1000 is a good place to start).
 For more information on tuning the learning rate, see [this link](http://cs231n.github.io/neural-networks-3/#baby).

+For training neural networks in a distributed manner, you may need a different (frequently higher) learning rate compared to training the same network on a single machine.

 ## Activation Function